irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 **Review/Summary:** During this block of instruction, we learned how to generate AI content effectively using various tools and best practices.

-## SECTION 5: STUDENT EVALUATION
+## SECTION 5: participant EVALUATION

 ### Testing Requirement

-NOTE: Describe how the student must demonstrate accomplishment of the TLO.
-Refer the class to the Individual Student Assessment Plan.
+NOTE: Describe how the participant must demonstrate accomplishment of the TLO.
+Refer the class to the Individual participant Assessment Plan.

-The student must demonstrate the ability to generate AI content that meets specified quality standards and is relevant to the given prompts.
+The participant must demonstrate the ability to generate AI content that meets specified quality standards and is relevant to the given prompts.

-### Student Feedback Requirement
+### participant Feedback Requirement

 NOTE: Feedback is essential to effective learning.
 Schedule and provide feedback on the evaluation and any information to help answer class questions about the test.
 Provide remedial training as needed.